-Persons shall be eligible to be admitted to study for a Bachelor of Science in Biology/Chemistry if they have:
+Persons shall be eligible to be admitted to study for a Bachelor of Science in Biology and Chemistry if they have:

 - 1. Direct Entry Year 13 (FSFE) or Equivalent - a.
-Passed the University Foundation Programme; or - b.
-Passed Fiji Year 13 Examination with an aggregate of at least 200 marks in 4 subjects with a minimum of 50% in English and the individual must have taken Biology and Chemistry or related courses in Year 13 or equivalent; or - c.
-Pass in Fiji School Leaving Certificate (FSLC) or its equivalent (at least 200 marks in 4 subjects with 50% in English and the individual must have taken Biology and Chemistry or related courses in Year 12 or equivalent and has 2 years of relevant work experience, or - d.
-Passed an examination deemed by the University to be equivalent to the University Foundation Education Certificate - 2.
-Mature Entry Admission.
-Persons can be admitted to the programme as per the mature entry admission regulation. - 3.
-Unclassified.
-Persons can be admitted to the programme as per the Unclassified regulation
+A pass in the University Foundation Programme; or - b.
+A pass in Fiji Year 13 Examination with an aggregate of at least 200 marks in 4 subjects with a minimum of 50% in English and the individual must have taken Biology and Chemistry or related courses in Year 13 or equivalent; or - c.
+Pass in Fiji School Leaving Certificate (FSLC) or its equivalent